*** 20th Anniversary: 2003 to 2023 ***

 How do I read an upper wind report from Nav Canada weather web site?

-Barry's Response - Greg: That's a good one.
-As far as I understand these are machine generated tables which the meteorologists do not need to use on a daily basis.
-However I never finished the operational training.
+Barry's Response - Greg: Yeah, that's a good question.
+From what I understand, these are machine-generated tables that meteorologists don't need to use every day.
+I never finished the operational training, though.

-We can see the tables are sorted by station and assigned the station id lat and long.
-The next two lines in the left column indicate the the forecast originates in the Canadian Meteorological Center, the computer headquarters based in Montreal.
+Tables are sorted by station and assigned latitude and longitude ids.
+The next two lines in the left column indicate the forecast comes from the Canadian Meteorological Center in Montreal.

-Then it gives the date and zulu time of the last information incorporated into the model input.
-The column headed "for use" indicates the zulu hours for which the wind forecast is intended.
-The row across the top gives the various elevations (when in doubt, assume ASL).
+After that, it gives the date and Zulu time of the last input.
+"For use" indicates the Zulu hours for which the wind forecast is intended.
+There's a row at the top with elevations (when in doubt, assume ASL).

-Now comes the shakey part.
-Judging that the group of four digits is always begun with a pair ranging from 01 to 36, (with the exception of 99 when the next pair is 00), It looks to me like a direction (2-digit) then speed (presumably knots like all other speeds on the site).
-Then comes the minus (and occasional plus) sign followed by another pair of digits, but not in the column for the lowest elevation.
+Here's the shakey part.
+It looks to me like a direction (2-digit) then speed (presumably knots like all other speeds on the site), since the group of four digits always starts with a pair ranging from 01 to 36.
+After that, there's a minus (and occasional plus) sign followed by another pair of digits, but not in the lowest column.

-Could this value indicate shear in some form? perhaps a standard deviation or even gusting values.
-I would not expect anything except shear at the higher latitudes, but it would be best to ask an air traffic controller, flight service specialist or experienced pilot for a more complete interpretation.
+Could this value be a sign of shear?
+Maybe a standard deviation or gusting values.
+I wouldn't expect anything but shear at higher latitudes, but it's best to ask an air traffic controller, flight service specialist or experienced pilot.

 Bottom line: